Valentina (French singer): Career

-As its youngest member, Valentina has become a mascot for the group.
+As its youngest member, Valentina became a mascot for the group.
 As of 2020, she has recorded two albums with the group; Au bout de nos rêves was released in August 2018 and L'Hymne de la vie in November 2019.
-On 22 June 2021, the production has announced the end of the Kids United adventure and the cancellation of the final Best of Tour.
+The group disbanded in 2021.

+She has also been the voice actress of Liberty in the French adaptations of Paw Patrol: The Movie in 2021 and Paw Patrol: The Mighty Movie in 2023.

-2020 Junior Eurovision Song Contest
+Junior Eurovision Song Contest

 On 9 October 2020, France Télévisions announced it had selected Valentina to represent France with a song titled "J'imagine" at the Junior Eurovision Song Contest, which was held in Warsaw, Poland, on 29 November.
 On 16 October, the song was released as a single and a music video was unveiled on the same day.
-As of 26 April 2021, the video has received nearly 12 million views.
-Valentina won the contest with a score of 200 points, 48 more than second-placed Kazakhstan and 67 more than third-placed Spain.
+As of October 20th 2024, the video has received 31 million views.
+Valentina won the contest with a score of 200 points, 48 more than second-placed Kazakhstan.
 This was France's first victory at the contest.

+In December 2022, she was selected as the spokesperson to announce the French jury results in the Junior Eurovision Song Contest 2022 that would be held in Yerevan, Armenia.